blocknative/assist/README.md

     css: String // Custom css string to overide Assist default styles },
   timeouts: {
-    txStall: Number // The number of milliseconds after a transaction has been sent before showing a stall notification if not in the mempool
+    txStall: Number // The number of milliseconds after a transaction has been sent before showing a stall notification if not confirmed in the blockchain
   }
   truffleContract: Boolean, // Set to true if contract object has been instantiated with truffle-contract [false] }